Chart Color Schemes

 An assessment of population growth drivers in Blayney reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Blayney's estimated population is around 3608 as of Nov 2025.
-This reflects an increase of 160 people (4.6%) from the 2021 Census figure of 3448 people.
-The change is inferred from a resident population estimate of 3537 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 89 validated new addresses since the Census date.
+Based on ABS population updates and AreaSearch validations, Blayney's estimated population is around 3,607 as of February 2026.
+This reflects a growth of 159 people since the 2021 Census, which reported a population of 3,448.
+The change was inferred from a resident population estimate of 3,537 by AreaSearch following examination of ABS's latest ERP data release in June 2024 and an additional 90 validated new addresses since the Census date.
 This level of population equates to a density ratio of 19.6 persons per square kilometer.
-Blayney's growth rate of 4.6% since the 2021 Census exceeded the SA4 region's 3.1%, marking it as a growth leader in the area.
-Natural growth contributed approximately 63.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+Blayney's growth rate of 4.6% since the 2021 census exceeded the SA4 region's 3.2%, making it a growth leader in the area.
+Natural growth contributed approximately 63.0% to overall population gains, with other drivers such as overseas and interstate migration also being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a 2021 base year are utilized.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends project an above median growth for Australia's non-metropolitan areas, with the Blayney SA2 expected to increase by 601 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 15.7% over the 17 years.
+Future population trends project an above median growth for Australia's non-metropolitan areas, with the suburb of Blayney expected to increase by 607 persons to 2041, reflecting a total increase of 14.9% over the 17 years.

 Frequently Asked Questions - Population